Outer-Wilds-New-Horizons/new-horizons/docs/content/pages/home.md

 ![Create a new folder named "planets"]({{ "images/home/create_planets.webp"|static }})

 Planets can also be placed in a folder called planets within a separate mod, if you plan on releasing your planets on the mod database.
 The [Config Template](https://github.com/xen-42/ow-new-horizons-config-template){ target="_blank" } is available if you want to release your own planet mod using configs.
-If you don't know how GitHub works, you can use the [Addon Creation Tool](https://outerwildsmods.com/custom-worlds/create/) although you will still need a GitHub account.

 Now that you have created your planets folder, this is where you will put your planet config files.
 A config file will look something like this: